 Before You Go

-Opening Times: Open 12 - 5pm, at weekends and Bank Holidays, from April until October.
-Admission outside of these times is by appointment only.
+Opening Times: Milton Chantry normally opens from noon until 5pm at weekends and bank holidays from April until September.
+Admission outside these times is by appointment only - please contact Gravesham Borough Council on 01474 337600.
 The site is closed from October until April.
-Please contact Gravesham Borough Council on 0147 433 7600.
 View details.